Using Air Dogs

 - Theatre Style: The game can be played on a single interactive white board or computer, connected to a projector at the front of the classroom.
 The entire class works together to call out their answers to the puzzles, with students taking turns to interact and input the class responses into the game.
 Played this way, the class will finish the game in approximately 40 minutes.

 - Small Groups: The game can also be loaded onto multiple computers, with students playing in pairs or small groups maximizing student participation.
-Played this way, it will take approximately 60 minutes to complete the game.
+One student is in charge of the keyboard, while the other writes down the clues.
+Played this way, it will take approximately 60 minutes to play the game.
+Note: the game must be played in sequence as it cannot be stopped and restarted at the point stopped.

-Note: Be aware that the content in this story is factual and references are made to sexual conduct.
-Appropriate pre-teaching should take place, and teachers should check with school board guidelines around addressing this issue.
-Before commencing any anti-violence lessons teachers are required to know the procedures for the reporting and documenting of abuse and ways to support students.
+Note: Before commencing any anti-violence lessons teachers are required to know the procedures for the reporting and documenting of abuse and ways to support students.